top of page

 Subscribe/Sign Up to stay up to date on this ballot measure!

-Campaign activities paid for by For Downtown Los Altos, FPPC # [pending], a ballot measure committee supporting the Los Altos Downtown Parking Plazas Ordinance.
+Campaign activities paid for by For Downtown Los Altos, FPPC # 1490375, a ballot measure committee supporting the Los Altos Downtown Parking Plazas Ordinance.
 Details are hosted by the ForLosAltos website for informational purposes only.

 PAUSE